L. P. Hartley: Short stories and novels

-Though he had worked on it for two decades, Hartley did not publish his first full-length novel, The Shrimp and the Anemone, until he was 49 years old.
+Hartley did not publish The Shrimp and the Anemone, his first full-length novel, until the age of 49.
 He had started and stopped writing the novel many times and even submitted it to a writing contest under a different name, but it did not win.
 The main characters, Eustace and Hilda, were inspired by Hartley himself and his sister Enid.
 He continued the series with the novels The Sixth Heaven and Eustace and Hilda.
 The trilogy explores the ideas of childhood nostalgia and the reality of adulthood.
 By the time of the third book's publication, Hartley had become a well-known author.
 Critics reviewed the books favourably, often marvelling at the author's ability to create characters that were lovable despite their high-class status.
-Walter Allen in the New Statesman called the last novel "one of the few masterpieces in contemporary fiction", and other critics agreed in similar reviews.
+Walter Allen in the New Statesman called the trilogy "one of the few masterpieces in contemporary fiction", and other critics agreed in similar reviews.
 Some, however, found the plentiful Italian dialogue pretentious.
 Despite the overwhelmingly good reviews, Hartley most valued the reactions of his friends and fellow writers.
-Both Edith Sitwell and Clifford Kitchin wrote him touching letters, expressing their awe and love of the novel.
+Both Edith Sitwell and C. H. B. Kitchin wrote him touching letters, expressing their awe and love of the novel.

 After writing a few more novels with moderate success, Hartley wrote The Go-Between in just five months.
 Having left his previous publisher after disputes over compensation, he decided to publish this one with Hamish Hamilton.
 Critics' reviews were enthusiastic, and Knopf immediately wanted to publish the novel in the United States.
 There, it became extremely popular and even made The New York Times's bestseller list.
 The novel was translated into Italian, French, Danish, Norwegian, Swedish, Finnish and Japanese.
 Hartley gained favour with other writers as well.
 W. H. Auden read the book and told Hartley that he was his favourite novelist.
 Many of Hartley's friends drew parallels between him and the main character Leo; just like Hartley, Leo was stuck between his middle-class upbringing and his high-class social circle.
-Leo also comes to understand near the end of his life that being alone is not something he wants, wishing that he was married instead.
-(This theme would be repeated in Hartley's later works.)
 Hartley had intended The Go-Between to be a commentary on the loss of innocence and morality; however, he was shocked when he found that many readers sympathized with the characters he thought should be hated.
 He was known to be a strict moralist, once describing compassion as doing away with moral worth and a substitute for justice.